N1klasge1sler/Errx/docs/error-model.md.md

 # Error Model – Errx

 ## Purpose
-This document defines the **standardized internal representation of errors** in Error-Clarity.
+This document defines the **standardized internal representation of errors** in Errc.
 The goal is to convert **all types of terminal errors** (Python, JavaScript, Rust, etc.) into a **consistent format** so that the AI agent can analyze and provide explanations, root-cause analysis, and fix suggestions reliably.

 ---